GuilhE/KMP-ComposeUIViewController/README.md

 ### iOSApp

-Now that our UIViewControllers are created we just need to call it:
+Now that our UIViewControllers are created we just need to use them:
 ```swift
 private struct ScreenRepresentable: UIViewControllerRepresentable {